srajgopalan/solace-ci-cd-demo/README.md

 ## Integrating with a Continuous Delivery System

-The Continuous Integration demo can now be integrated with Jenkins for setting up a Continuous Delivery System.
+The Continuous Integration demo can now be integrated with Jenkins and Git for setting up a Continuous Delivery System.
 The below figure shows a sample CD pipeline, using Git, Jenkins and Ansible - I've chosen them as they are the common DevOps tools for CD, but you can replace parts or all of these with whatever tools you use.

 ![CD Flow Diagram](https://github.com/srajgopalan/solace-ci-cd-demo/blob/master/images/CD.jpg "Continuous Delivery using Git, Jenkins, Anisble and SEMPv2")